chotchki/feophant/README.md

 Maybe not, looks like postgres is killing them off except for system tables. https://postgresql.verite.pro/blog/2019/04/24/oid-column.html

-Need to investigate how psql handles data types
+Need to investigate how psql handles data types.

+I'm going to wire up simple query support into psql and see what happens with a query.

 **Path to 0.8**